asntech/intervene/README.md

 Install using `pip`
 -------------------
-You can install InterVene either from PyPi using pip or install it from the source.
-Please make sure you have already installed the above mentioned python libraries required to run InterVene.
+You can install Intervene either from PyPi using pip or install it from the source.
+Please make sure you have already installed the above mentioned python libraries required to run Intervene.

 Install from PyPi::